 This love I have connected to is so amazing and yet it is so normal at the same time.
 I realise this amazingness is just ordinary when it comes to connecting to and nurturing the Love I am.
 It is so grand and great yet it is completely common because it is in everyone, not just a chosen few, but in every, single, one – without measure or favour.

-By Adrienne Ryan, Brisbane, Australia
+By Adrienne Hutchins, Brisbane, Australia